dwesterwick/SPTQuestingBots/README.md

 * **bot_spawns.pmcs.xxx**: The settings to apply to PMC spawns (see below for details).
 * **bot_spawns.player_scavs.xxx**: The settings to apply to player Scav spawns (see below for details).
 * **adjust_pscav_chance.enabled**: If the chances that Scavs are converted to player Scavs should be adjusted throughout the raid.
 This is only used if **bot_spawns.enabled=false** or **bot_spawns.player_scavs.enabled=false**, and it is **true** by default.
-* **adjust_pscav_chance.disable_for_groups**: If the player-Scav conversion chance should be forced to 0% when generated bot groups.
-Otherwise, only some of the group members may be converted to player Scavs. **This currently does not work correctly.**
 * **adjust_pscav_chance.chance_vs_time_remaining_fraction**: An array describing how likely Scavs are to be converted to player Scavs as a function of the fraction of time remaining in the raid.
 This is based on the overall raid time, not the time after you spawn.
 The array contains [fraction of raid time remaining, conversion chance] pairs, and there is no limit to the number of pairs.

 **Options for *bot_spawns.pmcs* and *bot_spawns.player_scavs*:**